cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 ### Update the database connection string

 1. Navigate to the **deployment.json (**[**created in step 3.1**](./#3.1-configure-the-deployment.json)**) > cinchy_instance_configs section.**
 2. Each object within represents an instance that will be deployed on the cluster.
-Each instance configuration contains a `database_connection_string` property.
+Each instance configuration has a `database_connection_string` property.
 This has placeholders for the **host name and password** that must be updated using output variables from the previous section.

 {% hint style="warning" %}
-**Note** that in the case of an Azure deployment, the host name isn't available as part of the terraform output and instead must be sourced from the Azure Portal.
+For Azure deployments, the host name isn't available as part of the terraform output and instead must be sourced from the Azure Portal.
 {% endhint %}

 ### Create the IAM user for S3 (AWS)